 Prior to joining the firm, Kirk was a partner in Augustini, Wheeler & Dillman, a boutique litigation and trial practice firm in Los Angeles.

-- Prosecution of claims in state court on behalf of Cogent Systems, a publicly traded automated fingerprint identification system company, against Northrop Grumman for trade secret misappropriation in connection with a $250 million fingerprint identification contracts in the UK
+- Prosecution of claims in state court on behalf of Cogent Systems, a publicly traded automated fingerprint identification system company, against Northrop Grumman for trade secret misappropriation in connection with a $250 million fingerprint identification contract in the UK.

-- Defense of partnership dispute against developer of high-rise condominium project
+- Defense of partnership dispute against developer of a high-rise condominium project.

 Rankings & Honors

-- Ranked as a leading lawyer in Commercial litigation by Best Lawyers, 2015-2017
+- Ranked as a leading lawyer in Commercial litigation for California in Chambers USA, 2021-2023

 Community & Professional Activities